Chile Travel and News | By Raul Silva M.

 If you are visiting "The Pearl of the North", the excursion to the Salar de Atacama, one of the largest lithium deposits in the world and great attraction near Los Flamencos National Reserve is a must.

-The largest salt flat in Chile is located just over 300 km East of Antofagasta and 55 km South of San Pedro de Atacama, the nearest town.
-Within the white landscape it is possible to find several bodies of water formed by the erosion of the terrain, the most important being the Chaxa Lagoon, the banks of which are home to flora adapted to the salty environment and desert climate.
-The fauna includes flamingos, which gave the National Reserve its name, as well as other birds such as piuquenes, rheas and ducks, and some mammals such as guanacos and vicunas, which coexist with their domestic camelid descendants, llamas and alpacas.
-Tours start either from Antofagasta or San Pedro.
+The largest salt flat in Chile is located a little more than 300 km east of Antofagasta and 55 km south of San Pedro de Atacama, the nearest city.
+Within the white landscape, it is possible to find several bodies of water formed by the erosion of the terrain, the most important being the Chaxa Lagoon, whose shores are home to flora adapted to the salty environment and desert climate.
+The fauna includes flamingos, which gave the National Reserve its name, as well as other birds such as piuquenes, rheas and ducks, and some mammals such as guanacos and vicunas, which coexist with their native camelid descendants, llamas and alpacas.
+Tours depart from either Antofagasta or San Pedro.

 Location of the Salar de Atacama HERE.